3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Experiments

-The results of the 3D Traversability Cost Estimation task are presented in Table~\ref{tab:table_5}.
-Across all methods, those based on semantic scene completion outperform the ORD-BKI method, which relies on Bayesian Kernel Inference.
-This underscores the effectiveness of semantic scene completion approaches in enhancing off-road traversable area recognition.
+\textbf{3D Traversability Cost Estimation:}The results of the 3D Traversability Cost Estimation task are illustrated in Table~\ref{tab:table_2}.
+Of all the methods, those on basis of semantic scene completion outperform the ORD-BKI method, which relies on Bayesian Kernel Inference.
+This emphasizes the efficiency of semantic scene completion approaches in enhancing off-road traversable area recognition.
 Notably, methods using only LiDAR point clouds as input, such as LMSCNet and SSCNet, exhibit inferior performance in the traversability cost estimation task compared to models that incorporate camera input.
 This suggests that image input is indispensable for accurate traversability cost estimation.

-Our investigation reveals that while methods employing image-to-point cloud semantic mapping are widely used for traversable area recognition tasks~\cite{ref33,ref42,ref48}, there is a lack of quantitative evaluation of their environmental perception results.
+Our investigation reveals that while methods employing image-to-point cloud semantic mapping are widely used for traversable area recognition tasks \cite{ref33},\cite{ref42},\cite{ref48}, there is a lack of quantitative evaluation of their environmental perception results.
 Taking the ORD-BKI method as an example, a quantitative analysis of its perception performance is conducted by setting the parameter $k$ in the Bayesian Kernel Inference to 8.
 To assess the effect of the Bayesian Kernel Inference module, point clouds are voxelized using only semantic mapping, and evaluations are performed.
-The comparative results, presented in Table~\ref{tab:table_4}, demonstrate that Bayesian Kernel Inference significantly enhances voxel occupancy prediction.
+The comparative results, presented in Table~\ref{tab:table_3}, demonstrate that Bayesian Kernel Inference can greatly strengthen voxel occupancy prediction.
 Nevertheless, since the inference relies solely on voxelized grids of sparse point clouds, all metrics of the ORD-BKI model remain substantially lower than those of the semantic scene completion-based approach.